-All drivers know that brakes serve to slow down your car and bring it to a stop.
-But have you ever wondered about the inner workings of your car’s brake system and the components that are responsible for bringing your vehicle down from 100 miles per hour to a snail’s pace within a few seconds?
+Brakes serve to slow down your car and bring it to a stop.
+But have you ever wondered how your car’s brake system can bring your vehicle from a hundred miles per hour down to a snail’s pace within a few seconds?

 How Brakes Work